 • Support to children and parents for dealing with the consequences of a stroke

 Research and Clinical Trials

 We are dedicated to improving care and treatment for children who suffer from strokes.
-Program Director Jessica Carpenter, MD, participates in the International Pediatric Stroke Study (IPSS).
+Our Neurologists Dr. Carpenter (Program Director), Dr. Farias and Dr. Pergami, and Neuroradiologist Dr. Murnick participate in the International Pediatric Stroke Study (IPSS).
 The program is part of the Cerebral Infarction Transfusion (SIT) trial and the HUG trial a hydroxyurea trial aiming to prevent organ damage in children with sickle cell.

 Patients seen in the Stroke Clinic may be eligible for clinical research protocols at a number of centers including Children’s National Health System and the National Institutes of Health.

-For more information about current research and clinical trials, speak with a member of your child’s care team.
+For more information about current research and clinical trials, speak with our research coordinator, Katherine Sperberg.